Shopping in Asheville

 The major chain supermarket in the Asheville area is Ingles (2913 US Hwy.
 70 West, Black Mountain, 828-669-2941; www.ingles-markets.com), a publicly held regional chain with more than 200 stores in the Southeast.
 It was founded in Asheville 1963 (the first store was on Hendersonville Road near Biltmore) and is still based in the Asheville area.
 The largest and most appealing Ingles stores locally include those in North Asheville (915 Merrimon Ave.) and on Tunnel Road (29 Tunnel Rd.)

 Bi-Lo, Go Grocery Outlet, Food Lion and Harris-Teeter are among other regional chains with outlets in Asheville.
-Publix is opening in South Asheville in 2014.
+Publix opened in South Asheville in 2014.
 Walmart has several Supercenters with grocery sections in the area, plus a Sam’s with bulk food items.
 Costco long has been rumored to be opening in Asheville, but so far that hasn’t happened.
 Target stores also sell some groceries.

 Trader Joe’s (120 Merrimon Ave., North Asheville; www.traderjoes.com), the chain of neighborhood groceries with nearly 400 stores in 33 states, finally opened here in 2013.
 Better years too late than never, we guess.
 The rumor mill has it that the chain is also looking at a location in South Asheville.
 Fresh Market, Greenlife, Harris-Teeter, Go Grocery, Ingles and Trader Joe’s are among the groceries on “Supermarket Mile” on Merrimon Avenue.